linkdevelopment/FilePicker_Android/README.md

  }
 ```
-**ErrorStatus.kt**

-An enum describing the type of error occurred.

-DATA_ERROR: refers to some required data (file,mime type,..etc) is corrupted.

-FILE_ERROR: refers to error occurred while capturing file and/or save the file

-PICK_ERROR: refers to data retrieved is null or empty while picking files from document

 ### PickFilesStatusCallback
 An interface to handle captured/picked file status as action canceled, some error occurred or files picked successfully.